The Navy Lark: The TV Lark

 The TV Lark was intended to be a replacement for The Navy Lark starting with what would have been the programme's fifth series.
 This situation came about due to the head of light entertainment believing that "forces"-based humour had become dated and television was the next "big thing", so Lawrie Wyman was ordered to create a show with the same cast in an independent TV station situation.
 Alastair Scott Johnston and Wyman tried to stop this but were overruled: hence, the arrival of The TV Lark.

 The entire crew had been drummed out of the service and hired by Troutbridge TV Ltd. Janet Brown joined the cast due to the absence of Heather Chasen for this series.
 However, mainly due to public pressure, the production team of Alastair Scott Johnston and Laurie Wyman managed to revert the show to nautical capers.
 Storylines in The TV Lark nudged back to naval origins across the ten episodes until they were finally reunited with Troutbridge, which continued for another six episodes as the fifth series of The Navy Lark.

 The Embassy Lark

 Also written by Wyman, three series of The Embassy Lark were broadcast from 1966 to 1968.
 It starred Frank Thornton and Derek Francis.

-The show was set in the British Embassy in the fictional country of Tratvia and was concerned with the various (mis)adventures of the British Ambassador Sir Jeremy Crichton-Buller (Francis) and his First Secretary Henry Pettigrew (Thornton) as they tried to keep smooth relations between Tratvia, Whitehall and the other Embassies (China, the USSR and the U.S.).
-Ronnie Barker, Stephen Murray, Lawrie Wyman and Leslie Phillips reprised their Navy Lark roles in two episodes.
-Frank Thornton also appeared in character as Sir Henry Pettigrew in one episode of The Navy Lark.
+The show was set in the British Embassy in the fictional country of Tratvia and was concerned with the various (mis)adventures of the British Ambassador Sir Jeremy Crighton-Buller (Francis) and his First Secretary Henry Pettigrew (Thornton) as they tried to keep smooth relations between Tratvia, Whitehall and the other Embassies (China, the USSR and the U.S.).
+Ronnie Barker, Stephen Murray, Lawrie Wyman, and Leslie Phillips reprised their Navy Lark roles in two episodes.
+Francis and Thornton also appeared in character in one episode of The Navy Lark.